Download progression document

 Send them off to see how many different sounds they can make using sticks, tree trunks and leaves.
 You could use our noisy trees provocation to help with ideas.

-An important part of being an arborist is keeping collaborative and keeping your team safe.
+An important part of being an arborist is being collaborative and keeping your team safe.
 You might want to start the session by giving the children their safety instructions and demonstrating the following:

 If this is the first time you have done this activity, the children will probably want to investigate by banging on a tree trunk.
 You could ask the children to select their favourite sticks or other natural objects to share with the group.
 They could use the objects to sing and play along to a simple song or nursery rhyme.